Data Processing Agreement

 b) providing the necessary information and assistance in order to comply with a subject access request;

-c) providing the Customer with any Personal Data it holds in relation to a data subject (within the timescales required
+c) providing the Customer with any Personal Data it holds in relation to a data subject (within the timescales required by the Customer); and

 d) providing the Customer with any other information requested by the Customer.

 4.4.
 Sprint shall notify the Customer immediately if it becomes aware of any form of Personal Data breach, including any unauthorised or unlawful processing, loss of, damage to, or destruction of any of the Personal Data.

 5.1.
 Sprint shall ensure that, in respect of all Personal Data it receives from or processes on behalf of the Customer, it maintains security measures to a standard appropriate to:

 a) the harm that might result from unlawful or unauthorised processing or accidental loss, damage, or destruction of the Personal Data; and

 b) the nature of the Personal Data.